FredHasselman/2012-A-Characteristic-Destabilization-Profile/README.md

 ## **Requirements**

-Open the Matlab file: `EntropyPeak_NDPLS.m`, by running itthe results in the paper will be reproduced.
-However, it is important that the correct files, scripts and software are avalilable to the script:
+Open the Matlab file: `EntropyPeak_NDPLS.m`.
+Running it will reproduce the results reported in the paper.
+However, it is important that the correct files, scripts and software (MPlus) are avalilable to the script.

 ### RAW DATA FILE: